House Republicans Begin Quiet Push for New Restrictions on Abortion Access

 Nearly a dozen anti-abortion measures have been included so far in budget bills.
 In the agricultural one, for example, Republicans are looking to reverse a recent move by the Food and Drug Administration that would allow the contraception pill mifepristone to be dispensed in certified pharmacies, as opposed to only in hospitals and clinics.

 Anti-abortion proposals have found their way into the defense bill, where GOP lawmakers are aiming to ban paid leave and travel for military service members and their family members who are seeking reproductive health care services.
-Rep. Mike Rogers, chairman of the House Armed Services Committee, said he warned Defense Secretary Llyod Austin about it.
+Rep. Mike Rogers, chair of the House Armed Services Committee, said he warned Defense Secretary Lloyd Austin about it.

 "I told them that that was going to be a poison pill when it came to getting their legislation done over here," Rogers, R-Ala., said this past week.
 "I told him, you know, you're asking for trouble.
 And now they got trouble."